valkey-io/valkey-doc/topics/ldap.md

 On the other hand, `search+bind` mode provides greater flexibility, allowing authentication in complex directory structures where usernames may not directly map to DN components.

-However, this flexibility comes at the cost of additional LDAP requests, making it slightly less performant than `bind` mode.
+However, this flexibility comes at the cost of additional LDAP requests, making it slightly slower than `bind` mode.

 ## Setting Up Valkey Users

 The LDAP server is used solely for authenticating users.
-Authorization rules for each user must be configured in Valkey using the `ACL SETUSER` command.
+Authorization rules for each user must be configured in Valkey using either the `ACL SETUSER` command, through entries in `valkey.conf`, or using an [ACL file](../acl).
 This means that user accounts must exist in Valkey in order for LDAP authentication to succeed.

 For example, to allow the user `bob` to authenticate via LDAP, a corresponding user named `bob` must be present in the Valkey ACL database.